Let me get straight to the point: There’s no difference in principle between a “national border” and the turf claim of a street gang.

 Nothing could be further from the truth.
 For close to a century, the federal government exerted precisely zero control over immigration.
 People decided where they wanted to be and then they went there, with no need to request permission.

 It was a quintessentially anarchic process — and it worked.
-Westward expansion and industrialization over the course of only a couple of generations would have been impossible without an unrestrained flow of immigrant labor.
+Westward expansion and industrialisation over the course of only a couple of generations would have been impossible without an unrestrained flow of immigrant labour.
 America’s resident population couldn’t breed fast enough to transform itself from an agrarian society to an industrial society.

-The framers of the US Constitution didn’t even bother to enumerate a federal power to control immigration, choosing only to provide for regulation of naturalization of immigrants — i.e. how they might go about becoming citizens.
+The framers of the US Constitution didn’t even bother to enumerate a federal power to control immigration, choosing only to provide for regulation of naturalisation of immigrants — that is, how they might go about becoming citizens.
 While some assert an implied original intent to allow for immigration regulations, there’s no such intent alluded to in The Federalist Papers, while a complaint about the lack of such an intent is found in the anti-federalist literature of the time.

-The US Congress passed four naturalization laws between 1790 and 1870, none of which purported to regulate immigration in any way.
+The US Congress passed four naturalisation laws between 1790 and 1870, none of which purported to regulate immigration in any way.

 It wasn’t until 1875 that the Supreme Court conjured up a federal power to control immigration (because the states had started doing so themselves and resurgent federalism needed to be nipped in the bud).

 It wasn’t until 1882 that the first restriction on immigration (the Chinese Exclusion Act) became law.